INSIGHT | EXISTING ENTITIES

 Review and, where necessary, create a detailed risk assessment document that evaluates the specific ML and TF risks faced, including consideration of proliferation financing (PF) risks.

-2 - Develop AML/CTF policy
+2 - Develop AML/CTF policies

 Whilst it is possible to revise an existing AML/CTF program document to create a new one that will be a policy document, given the nature of the changes set out in the AML/CTF Act, it is recommended that existing reporting entities develop a new AML/CTF policy document.
 This will support the parallel management of compliance with the current AML/CTF requirements while preparing for compliance with the new AML/CTF requirements.